radiofrance/rf-liquidsoap/README.md

 }
 ```

-`preferred_output` is the preferred SRT source that liquidsoap will select to
+`preferred_output` is the preferred SRT source that Liquidsoap will select to
 build the output stream (highest priority input).

-`real_output` is the real source currently used by liquidsoap to build the output
+`real_output` is the real source currently used by Liquidsoap to build the
-stream
+output stream.
+If the preferred livesource is unavailable, you can read here
+which source Liquidsoap is currently using as a fallback.

-`is_output_blank` returns true when audio is blank (no sound).
+`is_output_blank` is a boolean set to true when audio is blank (no sound).

 To manually switch between SRT sources: